 A survey of the theoretical, procedural and ethical issues associated with creative thinking.
 Examines both individual and organizational strategies for promoting creativity, and the creative thinker's role in shaping the culture.
 Also highlights the intellectual connections between the scholarship in creativity and its practical applications.

 A foundation course in advertising that includes historic and contemporary perspectives, advertising institutions and an overview of advertising theory, planning and practice.
-Key concepts and terminologies are also covered, complemented by interactions with advertising faculty and industry professionals.
+This course connects advertising strategies with an understanding of human behavior and key environments (i.e., social, economic, competitive, and regulatory) influencing consumer behavior.
+Key concepts and terminologies are covered, complemented by interactions with advertising faculty and industry professionals.

 A foundation course in public relations that includes historic and contemporary perspectives, public relations institutions and an overview of public relations theory, planning and practice.
 Key concepts and terminologies are also covered, complemented by interaction with public relations faculty and industry professionals whenever possible.